 Nevertheless, in order to understand the differences in-depth, it's convenient to review what a pickup actually is.

-Although the idea of an electrified guitar was already espoused as far back as the end of the 19th century, the first electric guitar operated by magnetic pickups didn’t arrive until the end of the 1920s.
-By 1937, George Beauchamp, with collaboration from Adolf Rickenbacker, patented the first guitar pickup.
+Although the idea of an electrified guitar was already espoused as far back as the end of the 19th century, the first electric guitar operated by magnetic pickups didn't arrive until the end of the 1920s.
+By 1937, George Beauchamp, in collaboration with Adolf Rickenbacker, patented the first guitar pickup.

 A standard pickup consists of a set of magnets, which can be made from ceramic, alnico, or neodymium, wound by thousands of turns of conductive copper wire.
 The circuit that operates under the bobbin comprising one set or row of magnets is commonly called a coil.
 Pickups may have one coil (single-coil) or two coils (dual-coils or “humbuckers”).

 To learn more about ceramic, alnico and neodymium pickups, check out my article Ceramic Guitar Pickups Vs. Alnico Guitar Pickups.